Kids Football Academy Introduction

 Use Agility Based Drills With Reaction Times: Fun cone based drills that mirror the Illinois Agility Test are great way to improve reaction times and also help children to develop fast speed off the mark due to the nature of these activities.
 Top Tip: Trying these activities on the beach will introduce further power!

-Moving With The Ball
+Moving With The Football

 When moving with the ball children should develop a great close control keeping the ball close to their feet whilst moving at slow and fast speeds using both feet.
 A great way to help your child get comfortable moving with the ball is to take a football on family outings like a walk along the beach or in the park.
 A 1 hour stroll will result in 1000s of touches of the ball and result in your child being way more comfortable walking, running and changing direction with the ball without breaking their stride or losing control of the football.